Speakers

 Sheila O’Keefe-McCarthy

-Sheila O’Keefe-McCarthy RN BScN MN PhD CCNC (C), is an Associate Professor in the Faculty of Applied Health Sciences, in the Department of Nursing at Brock University.
-Sheila is a Scientist at the Centre for Research Across the Life Span and the Brock-Niagara Centre for Health and Wellbeing.
-She is a Registered Nurse, nationally Certified Expert in Critical Care.
-Sheila’s Heart Innovation Research Program contains three inter-related areas of focus: to examine and describe cardiovascular disease (CVD) related pain and associated symptoms: through the use of digital health technology, design, develop, and evaluate interventions to screen for and/or manage pain and other symptoms; and create and provide meaningful education and knowledge mobilization through use of integrated arts-based approaches.
+Dr. Sheila O’Keefe-McCarthy is an Associate Professor in the Faculty of Applied Health Sciences, in the Department of Nursing at Brock University.
+She has been a member of CCCN since 2004 and serves as the provincial chair for Ontario on the National CCCN Research Committee.
+Sheila is currently the Director of Research on the CCCN Board of Directors since 2019.
+Sheila is a Cardiovascular and Pain Scientist at the Social Justice Research Institute, the Centre for Research Across the Life Span, and the Brock Functional Inclusive Training (Bfit) Centre.
+Her current research program is supported by (New Horizons Employment and Social Development Canada-New Horizons for Seniors, e-Campus Ontario, and the New Frontiers in Research Fund) and includes three inter-related areas of focus: 1) to examine and describe cardiovascular disease related pain and associated symptoms: [early cardiac prodromal symptoms and acute/chronic symptom presentations], 2) with use of digital health technology design, develop and evaluate interventions to screen for and/or manage pain and other symptoms, and 3) to create meaningful knowledge mobilization through use of arts-based approaches to research.

 Jo-Ann Sawatzky

-Jo-Ann Sawatzky, RN, PhD, is the Director of Publications on the CCCN Board of Directors and the editor and chief of the Canadian Journal of Cardiovascular Nursing.
-Jo-Ann’s many years of clinical practice in critical care and cardiovascular nursing were foundational to her passion for research in the cardiovascular health and illness trajectory, and women’s cardiovascular health, in particular.
-She has received more than $2.5 million in research funding and published over 70 peer-reviewed papers.
-She is also a past recipient of the CCCN Cardiovascular Nursing Research Excellence Award.
-In addition to frequently publishing with colleagues in peer-reviewed journals, she has been a peer reviewer for numerous journals, and has mentored many graduate students in their writing for publication journeys.
+Dr. Jo-Ann Sawatzky is a longstanding member of the CCCN; she has been the Director of Publications on the CCCN Board of Directors and the Editor of the CJCN for the past 3 years.
+Jo-Ann’s research in the area of cardiovascular health and illness, and women’s cardiovascular health, in particular, has garnered her more than $2.5 million in research funding and over 70 peer-reviewed publications to date.
+Jo-Ann is also a past recipient of the CCCN Cardiovascular Nursing Research Excellence Award.
+Jo-Ann thrives on mentoring graduate students and other novices in their writing for publication journeys and she seizes any opportunity to promote awareness of women’s heart health!

 Karen Then